jclark/rpi-cm4-ptp-guide/fedora.md

 ## Select and download the image

 Fedora has three editions that could potentially be used with the CM4: Workstation, Server and IoT.
-This guide uses the Server edition, which is comparable to Raspberry Pi OS Lite.
+This guide focuses the Server edition.

 To download, visit [getfedora.org](https://getfedora.org/) on the desktop.
 Then